xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 7.13 Obsolete - Pessimistic Locking Test - test checkout of RGOs with a Pessimistic locking RCS.
   * This test is obsolete with the fix to issue 7877 because we no longer force persistance of RGOs.

-7.14 Moving a Package (create a model from scratch)
+7.14 Moving a Package (use 2.7)
-  * 1. Create a xtUML project
-  * 2. Create a package named P1 at top level
-  * 3. Create a package named P1-1 in P1
-  * 4. Create a package named P2 at top level
-  * 5. Cut P1-1
+  * 1. Cut pkg1_1
-  * 6. Paste into P2
+  * 2. Paste into pkg2
-  * 7. Open CME on P1-1 (in P2), Cut is enabled.
+  * 3. Open CME on pkg1_1 (in pkg2), Cut is enabled.
 Close the CME.
-  * 8. Create a package named P3 at top level
-  * 9. Cut P2
+  * 4. Cut pkg2
-  * 10. Paste into P3
+  * 5. Paste into pkg3
-  * 11. P2 graphic at top level is gone, P2 graphic is added to P3
+  * 6. Result - pkg2 graphic at top level is gone, pkg2 graphic is added to pkg3
-  * 12. Restart BridgePoint
+  * 7. Restart BridgePoint
-  * 13. P2 is not available at top level, P2 is under P3
+  * 8.   pkg2 is not available at top level, pkg2 is under pkg3

 7.15 Move class into component (create a model from scratch)